Something that people kept repeating and I didn’t understand when I started, was what “re-balancing a portfolio” meant.

-There is no pizza I’ve ever purchased, that tastes as good as what BF makes at home.
+There is no pizza I’ve ever purchased, that tastes as good as what my partner makes at home.

-BUT WHY WOULDN’T I KEEP MY MONEY IN THE FASTEST GROWING FUND/STOCK?
+BUT WHY WOULDN’T I KEEP ALL MY MONEY IN THE FASTEST GROWING FUND/STOCK?

 You may be wondering why you would want to move money from an (obviously) great index fund to a crappier one (Index Fund B), or why wouldn’t you just put ALL your money into Index Fund A, and make out like a bandit?